mboyea/hex-divinity/player-character.md

 ### Milestone Leveling

 Downtime between adventures should be dedicated to training in the pursuit of gaining new skills.
-When a character wants to acquire a new multiclass, feat, or any level above 10th in a given class, they must train with a skilled tutor or ally in a similar discipline.
+When a character wants to acquire a new multiclass, feat, proficiency, or any level above 10th in a given class, they must train with a skilled tutor or ally in a similar discipline.
 Each character must account for how they will survive during this time, often by spending their coin on food and lodging.

 ## Combat